invariantlabs-ai/docs/docs/guardrails/moderation.md

 By implementing moderation guardrails, you can shape the behavior of agentic systems in a way that is predictable, value-aligned, and resilient to misuse.
 <div class='risks'/>
 > **Moderated and Toxic Content Risks**<br/>
-> Without safeguards, agents may:
+> Without moderation safeguards, agents may:

 > * Generate or amplify **hate speech, harassment, or explicit content**.